 We use the Adobe CC Suite to edit our pictures and videos.
 If you're thinking about getting into Vlogging, you need to have these tools!

 We recommend this course by Nomadic Matt to help you get started in the vlogging field.
-There's great tips and tricks here given by someone who has been doing this for years.
+The teachers are Nadine (from Hey Nadine!) and Kristen (from Hopscotch the Globe) who are two of our favorite travel vloggers.
+There are great tips and tricks here given by people who have been doing this for years.

 We're assuming you're vlogging because you'd eventually like to make money from it?
 Michelle from Making Sense of Cents created this course on affiliate marketing and has helped tons of people start making their first dollar.
 We'd highly recommend you invest in this course.

-This web hosting provider is recommended by everyone!
-There's a reason for that.
-It's easy to use and makes getting your website off the ground super simple.
+This web hosting provider is the best!
+Don't get fooled into using Bluehost or Hostgator.
+Siteground is easy to use and makes getting your website off the ground super simple.

 This is an advanced level virtual private server.
-While Bluehost is for the beginners, Digital Ocean is for those that want full control of their website.
+While Siteground is for the beginners, Digital Ocean is for those that want full control of their website.

 This is where we purchase our domain names.
 It's super simple to use and as the name implies, cheap!